semanticist21/kkom-react-simple-input/README.md

   // numberKeys - ["age"]
   const { stringKeys, boolKeys, numberKeys } = keys;

-  // put these at 'onChange' or 'onChecked'.
+  // put these at 'onChange'.
   // give true if you want to use id. const { handleString, handleCheck, handleNumber } = handlers;